Skip to content

 Answer: About 5 times hotter.
 A lightning bolt reaches around 30,000°C. The sun’s surface is about 5,500°C.

-Why it stumps people: The sun is the hottest thing most kids can name.
-Lightning is hotter, briefly.
-A single bolt heats the air so fast that the air explodes outward, which is what we hear as thunder.
+Here’s the strange part: The sun is the hottest thing anyone can name off the top of their head.
+Lightning beats it, for a flash.
+A single bolt heats the air so fast the air explodes outward, and that blast is the thunder you hear a second later.

 37. What gas do plants breathe in?
 (Medium)